 Pablo Astudillo-Estevez is currently an Assistant Professor at the School of Economics at Universidad San Francisco de Quito (USFQ) and leads the USFQ Data Hub.
-Also, Pablo is a researcher in Economic Geography and Complexity Economics at the University of Oxford.
+Also, Pablo is a associate fellow at the Institute for New Economic Thinking at the University of Oxford, and external faculty at the Complexity Science Hub - Vienna.
 Former research fellow at the Growth Lab at Harvard University, and visiting fellow at the Massachussets Institute of Technology's Media Lab.
 His main interest lies in understanding how economies and places evolve, learn and finding ways to unlock their potential to create knowledge and innovate.
 More specifically, by analyzing massive data sets, Pablo studies the dynamics of the economic landscape that enable places (specially in the Global South) to become innovative and to climb the technology ladder.

 Pablo is a Data Scientist in the Finance, Competitiveness & Innovation Global Practice at the World Bank - IBRD, he has worked as consultant for the Inter-American Development Bank, and also advices governments and the private sector on ways to develop the foundations for sustainable, technology-enabled economies as well as to harness the power of disruptive technology and data to solve development challenges.